 Magnesium To The Rescue

 Research has shown that increasing your magnesium intake can do a lot to improve your health and well-being.
-Science supports the idea that this mineral …
+The benefits of magnesium are vast, and science supports the idea that this mineral …

-- Helps reduce migraine symptoms: A 2015 study found that migraine patients who increased their magnesium intake saw a decrease in symptom severity and experienced fewer migraine episodes.9
+- Helps reduce migraine symptoms: A 2015 study found that migraine patients who increased their magnesium intake saw a decrease in symptom severity and experienced fewer migraine episodes.10

-- Helps manage stress: Evidence shows that magnesium may be effective in helping alleviate feelings of emotional stress.10
+- Helps manage stress: Evidence shows that magnesium may be effective in helping alleviate feelings of emotional stress.11

 - Supports digestive regularity: Magnesium can help ensure the digestive system works smoothly and efficiently.
-It may also help relieve uncomfortable digestive symptoms.11
+It may also help relieve uncomfortable digestive symptoms.12

-- Helps maintain healthy blood sugar levels: A higher intake of magnesium is associated with more stable blood sugar levels.12
+- Helps maintain healthy blood sugar levels: A higher intake of magnesium is associated with more stable blood sugar levels.13

 Building Up Your Magnesium Levels